sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/INFRASTRUCTURE_MIGRATION_PLAN.md

 Recommended steps:
 - Create `daily_app_metrics` and `daily_network_metrics` tables with concise schemas and appropriate composite indexes.
 - Use materialized views and scheduled refresh (cron/systemd timer) for heavy reports.
-- Keep long-term raw event storage minimal; archive to Spaces/B2 as gzip CSV/Parquet when needed.
+- Keep long-term raw event storage minimal; archive to MinIO (primary) as gzip CSV/Parquet; optionally mirror offsite to DigitalOcean Spaces on a weekly schedule.
 - Only revisit ClickHouse if Postgres p95 query latency for dashboards exceeds SLOs after optimization.

 ---